 Our HMG program helps families and providers detect early signs of developmental, social-emotional, and learning concerns before a child enters school.
 HMG helps families navigate complex systems to receive the necessary supports they need.
-Between 2014 to 2018 in District 1, more than 600 calls and referrals were made to the HMG phone line.
+Between 2014 to 2018 in District 2, 1,630 calls and referrals were made to the HMG phone line.